 Emphasis is on understanding children's cognitive development and perception and their work with mathematics.
-To accomplish this it is suggested that students work with children.
+To accomplish this, it is suggested that students work with children.
 The professor demonstrates learning activities appropriate to the developmental and academic levels of children.
 As time permits, and on the basis of the experiences gained through observing and working with children, critical analyses of commercial arithmetic materials and texts, as well as recent trends and current projects in arithmetic, will be considered.
 Prerequisites: 32 college credits, 9 natural science credits.
-Prerequisite: Minimum 2.5 GPA, EDE 211 or ELE 220 or ELE 221, current clearances.
+Prerequisites: Minimum 2.50 GPA, EDE 211 or ELE 220 or 221, current clearances.
 (3 crs.)
 Fall and spring.

 This course is designed to acquaint students with the history of science curricula, the content of science and the process of science teaching.
-The instructor will generate enthusiasm for science, encourage scientific inquiry, demonstrate positive attitudes, enhance appreciation for science and science interests, and model effective science teaching consistent with the Elementary/Early Childhood Department's Constructivist Model for Teaching.
+The instructor will generate enthusiasm for science, encourage scientific inquiry, demonstrate positive attitudes, enhance appreciation for science and science interests, and model effective science teaching consistent with the Childhood Education Department's constructivist model for teaching.
 Prerequisites: 32 college credits; 9 natural science credits.
-Prerequisite: Minimum 2.5 GPA, EDE 211 or ELE 220 or ELE 221.
+Prerequisite: Minimum 2.50 GPA, EDE 211 or ELE 220 or 221.
 (3 crs.)
 Fall and spring.

-This course is designed to present future teachers and inservice teachers with approaches and strategies for using children and adolescent literature as a basis for the reading program and as a framework throughout the curriculum.
+This course is designed to present future teachers and in-service teachers with approaches and strategies for using children and adolescent literature as a basis for the reading program and as a framework throughout the curriculum.
 The course uses a hands-on approach to accomplish its objectives.
-Prerequisite: Minimum 2.5 GPA.
+Prerequisite: Minimum 2.50 GPA.
 (3 crs.)
 Fall and spring.

 The candidate receives background and experience in working with intermediate level children in the classroom.
 Lectures and classroom teaching experiences are combined to give the candidate an opportunity to discover an aptitude and interest in working with children.
 Prerequisite: Admission to teacher education; updated clearances.
 (3 crs.)
 Fall and spring.